PiedPiper911/ASML/README.md

 #### Waypoints

-The < Waypoints > contains one or more child elements < Waypoint>, as shown in Figure 7.
+The < Waypoints > contains one or more child elements < Waypoint>, as shown in Fig 8.
 The < Waypoint > element includes the attributes id, longitude, latitude, and altitude, and has a unique child element, < Connectivity>, which serves as a representation of connectivity with other Waypoints, and takes the value of a string of 0s and 1s, and the length of the number of child elements of < Waypoints>.
-The syntax rules for the < Waypoints > element and attributes are defined in Table 10.
+The syntax rules for the < Waypoints > element and attributes are defined in Tab 12.

-Tab 10 .
+Tab 12 .
 Syntax rules for < WayPoints > child elements and attributes

 | Non-terminal           | **Symbol** | Replacement                                          |
 | ---------------------- | ---------- | ---------------------------------------------------- |